Sachaa-Thanasius/experimental-late-bound-defaults/README.md

 The late-bound expression must be surrounded by parentheses, unlike the syntax proposed in the PEP.
 This may be fixed in the future.

 ## Acknowledgements
-Thank you to [@asottile](https://github.com/asottile) and his future packages (e.g. [future-fstrings](https://github.com/asottile-archive/future-fstrings)) for providing an outline for how to do modify code like this.
+Thank you to [@asottile](https://github.com/asottile) and his future packages (e.g. [future-fstrings](https://github.com/asottile-archive/future-fstrings)) for providing an outline for how to modify code like this.